etavern97/BasicCAD/README.md

 ![Part 4 Tire](Images/Part4TireScreenshot.png)

 ### Reflection
 WIth this project, I learned some dimensioning tricks, such as how to dimension an angle and diameter.
-I also practiced revolving a sketch.
+I also practiced revolving a sketch.I practiced filleting, revolving, and circular patterns.

 ---